fengberd/PocketServer/README.md

-# MinecraftPEServer
+# Pocket Server
-An Android application which enables you to run Genisys or Nukkit on your phone!
+An Android application which enables you to run PocketMine or Nukkit on your phone!

-# Introduction
+# Download
-Although some codes come from PocketMine-Android, most of them have been rewritten!
+You can download from the [Google Play](https://play.google.com/store/apps/details?id=net.fengberd.minecraftpe_server) or [Releases Page](https://github.com/fengberd/PocketServer/releases)

 # Usage
-Genisys = Install App -> Press Install PHP -> Press Download & Install PHP7 -> Press Download Server, then press iTX-Genisys -> Check PocketMine at Server Type -> Press Start Server
+PocketMine = Install App -> Install PHP -> Check PocketMine at Server Type  -> Press Download Server, then choose server you want to use-> Press Start Server

-Nukkit = Install App -> Rooting -> Put Nukkit.jar to /sdcard/Nukkit -> Check Nukkit at Server Type -> Install Java -> Press Download Server, then press anything -> Press Java Library(ROOT), if you use KingRoot, you check Use ku.sud to request root -> Start Server
+Nukkit = Rooting -> Install App -> Install Java -> Check Nukkit at Server Type -> Press Mount Java Library(ROOT), if you use KingRoot, you check Use ku.sud in to request root in Settings -> Press Start Server

 # About JRE
 You can get "nukkit_library.tar.gz" from <a href="https://www.dropbox.com/s/c6xnyehgdtwobct/nukkit_library.tar.gz?dl=0">Here</a>

-# Download
-You can download at the <a href="https://play.google.com/store/apps/details?id=net.fengberd.minecraftpe_server">Google Play</a>

 # LICENSE
 GPLv3 (GNU Public License version 3)